Expertise

 Rented a Linux cloud server

 During my previous experience using cloud shared hosting, as the business grew and due to the limitations of the backend development language (only PHP environment), I started to encounter various restrictions.
 Shared resources meant that the performance of my website could be affected by other users, and there were certain limitations in terms of resource expansion and custom configuration.
-After switching to a cloud server and getting in touch with a full Linux operating system, I experienced many significant advantages and the convenience of deploying a wide variety of backend programs.
-The dedicated public IP and resources allowed me to provide a more stable and faster service to my users.
-Whether handling high concurrent requests or running resource-intensive applications, the cloud server could manage them effortlessly.
+After switching to a cloud server and getting access to a full Linux operating system, I experienced many significant advantages and the convenience of deploying a wide variety of backend programs.
+Having a public IP and dedicated resources allowed me to provide a more stable and faster service to my users.
+Whether handling high concurrent requests or running resource-intensive applications, the cloud server handled everything with ease.
 I actually deployed and experimented with CentOS, Debian, and Ubuntu among multiple Linux distributions, and ultimately chose Ubuntu.
 Later, I also tried using Arch Linux and Kali on my personal machine (a fun tinkering experience).

 Start writing a blog

 At this moment, my personal blog has been set up!
 Here, I will continuously share what I have learned and thought about.
 This is not just a simple record and accumulation of knowledge, but also an in-depth analysis of my actual problem-solving processes and insights.
 This platform is designed to manage my personal knowledge system.
-At the same time, I have opened up login and registration to the public, and I look forward to analyzing and discussing various technical challenges with peers, exchanging hands-on problem-solving experiences, and achieving the shared exchange of knowledge and experience.
+At the same time, I have opened up login and registration to the public, and I look forward to collaboratively analyzing and discussing various technical challenges, sharing practical problem-solving experiences, and achieving a combined sharing of knowledge and experience with colleagues from all walks of life.

 Getting to Know Vue 3